The generators are special (a naming convention in Spruce CSS only) mixins, which we use to generate base styles.

 Example(s)

-.
-It is a shorthand to call all the mixins from below the list.
+is a shorthand to call all the mixins from below the list.
+You can control the output by the $generators map.

 - generate-normalize